MaximeMRF/v7-docs/content/start/tutorial/hypermedia/authorization.md

 - **Finds the comment** using the ID from the route parameter
 - **Loads the post relationship** so we have access to `comment.post.id` for redirecting after deletion
-- **Checks authorization** with `CommentPolicy`—if the user doesn't own the comment, they get a 403 error
+- **Checks authorization** with `CommentPolicy`.
+If the user doesn't own the comment, they get a 403 error
 - **Deletes the comment** from the database
 - **Redirects back** to the post detail page where the comment was displayed